Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Merrylands - Holroyd's median income among taxpayers was $42,697 and average income stood at $53,411 in the financial year 2022.
-These figures compared to Greater Sydney's of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $48,081 for median income and $60,146 for average income as of September 2025.
-According to the 2021 Census, household income ranked at the 33rd percentile ($1,461 weekly) while personal income was at the 16th percentile.
-The predominant income cohort spanned 31.3% of locals (8,511 people) in the $1,500 - 2,999 category, reflecting patterns seen in the surrounding region where 30.9% similarly occupied this range.
-Housing affordability pressures were severe with only 77.4% of income remaining, ranking at the 24th percentile.
+The Merrylands-Holroyd SA2's median income among taxpayers was $42,697 in financial year 2022.
+The average income stood at $53,411 during the same period.
+Comparing this to Greater Sydney figures, which were $56,994 and $80,856 respectively, shows that Merrylands-Holroyd's incomes were below the national averages.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for median income would be approximately $48,081 and average income around $60,146 by September 2025.
+According to the 2021 Census figures, household income ranked at the 33rd percentile with a weekly income of $1,461, while personal income was at the 15th percentile.
+The data indicated that the predominant cohort in Merrylands-Holroyd consisted of 8,511 people, or 31.3% of locals, earning between $1,500 and $2,999 weekly, reflecting a pattern similar to the surrounding region where 30.9% fell within this income range.
+Housing affordability pressures were severe in Merrylands-Holroyd, with only 77.4% of income remaining after housing costs, ranking at the 24th percentile.

 Frequently Asked Questions - Income